 Interdisciplinary design approaches

 The setup for this project was unique with the core team comprising of product and industrial designers, service and UX designers, interior designers and architects as well as midwives and public health professionals.

 The work began with an exploration phase that included design and ideation exercises and workshops as well as trend analysis and topic immersion from a design viewpoint.
-During fall 2015 and spring 2016, research for design took place in Uganda, Tanzania (Zanzibar), Kenya, Nigeria and India.
+During autumn 2015 and spring 2016, research for design took place in Uganda, Tanzania (Zanzibar), Kenya, Nigeria and India.

 The design team worked in close collaboration with health practitioners and maternal health experts.
 During the ideation and design phase, the core project team included a trained nurse-midwife who developed and tested the products and services, helping to translate them from low-fidelity concepts to higher-fidelity prototypes.
 In 2017 the Lab.our Ward model and solution concepts were published.
 You can download the publication here

 Lab.our Ward will result in an open library of ideas and design proposals that can be implemented in facilities to improve products, services and spatial design in labour and postpartum.
 Currently the implementation and testing of the Lab.our Ward concepts is carried out in Odisha, India.
 Our project on newborn health exploration and design focuses on finding new approaches to newborn care in low-resource settings.